tjmehta/keypather/README.md

 # keypather [![Build Status](https://travis-ci.org/tjmehta/keypather.png?branch=master)](https://travis-ci.org/tjmehta/keypather)

-Get or set a object values from a keypath string.
-Supports bracket and dot notation.
+Get, set, or delete a deep value using a keypath string.

-Ignores errors for missing deep keypaths by default.
+A collection of keypath utilities: get, set, del, in, has, flatten, expand, and immutable set/del.

-Parses keypath using vanilla JS - No ```eval``` or ```new Function``` hacks!
+Lightweight and parses keypaths using vanilla JS - No ```eval``` or ```new Function``` hacks!

 # Installation
 ```bash